 - If the vehicle is equipped with an anti-theft alarm system, the system remains activated for the unlocked vehicle.
-But the alarm is not triggered at first. - Open the driver door.
+But the alarm is not triggered at first - Open the driver door.
 The alarm will sound. - Switch on the ignition.
 The electronic immobilizer recognizes a valid remote control vehicle key when the ignition is switched on and deactivates the anti-theft alarm system.
-For vehicles with Keyless Access, deactivate the alarm by holding the remote control vehicle key to the right of the steering column trim and pressing the starter button..
+For vehicles with Keyless Access, deactivate the alarm by holding the remote control vehicle key to the right of the steering column trim and pressing the starter button .

-The driver door can be unlocked separately from the inside the vehicle by pulling the door handle to open the door.
+The driver door can be unlocked separately from the inside the vehicle by pulling the door handle to open the door

-The anti-theft alarm system, when installed, is not activated when the vehicle is locked manually with the key bit.
+The anti-theft alarm system, when installed, is not activated when the vehicle is locked manually with the key bit

-Manually locking the passenger door
+Manually locking the passenger door and rear doors

-Fig. 131 On the edge of the passenger door: A unlocked, ∆locked.
+Fig. 174 On the front side of the right rear door: Emergency lock, covered by a rubber seal.